 After acting in a number of well-known TV series, Doug and his wife began looking for a more rural environment (compared to the urban jungle of Los Angeles) to raise their son.
 A copy of the St. Helena star ended up in front of him fortuitously; this was his first introduction to the Napa Valley.
 After visiting and falling in love with the Napa Valley he moved here in 1996 – as with so many others before him, once you live in Napa often something called the “Napa allure” begins to take affect, usually leading to involvement in the wine industry.

-Doug moved into the old house of Maynard Amerine, a pioneer in the California research of grape growing and wine making and a UC Davis Professor of Viticulture and Enology.
+Doug moved into the old house of Maynard Amerine, a pioneer in the California research of grape growing and wine making and the first research professor at UC Davis (professor of Viticulture and Enology).
+Previously this was Dr. Myron Booth’s home (a doctor who was practicing in St. Helena as early as the 1920s).
 Maynard began his career at UC Davis in 1935; he died in 1998.
 Over his career he was a prolific writer, authoring 16 books among his 400 or so publications.
 And early in his career he helped develop the Winkler Index, categorizing wine growing regions by total heat hours in each region (with applications relating to varietals and wine styles).
 He also made valuable contributions with wine making techniques and wine judging.
 Several old timers we have met in the valley have spoken very highly of Maynard and several took his classes while they were at UC Davis.

 Doug soon discovered Amerine’s cellar which contained old bottles of wine, Amerine’s hand written notes and one of his wine making textbooks.
 Incidentally one of Amerine’s favorite wines was California grown Zinfandel.
 After Doug discovered the textbook, he became interested in wine making.
 With no vineyards growing on site, Hollywood & Vine always sources grapes from premium vineyard sites throughout select parts of the Napa Valley (often St. Helena, Rutherford or Oakville) and today focus on two varietals, Chardonnay and Cabernet Sauvignon.
 Until more recently, they also produced a Bordeaux-style red blend called Short Ends (a second label), however, the last vintage of Short Ends was in 2014.